 To view those Clinical Documents:

 - Go to the Apple Health app and tab on Browse

-- Scroll all the way down to find Clinical Documents
+- Scroll down to find Clinical Documents

 - From here you can choose to show all records and the apps you approved to send data to those documents

 Apple Health can be a hub for a lot of very sensitive information about you.
 You can control what apps and devices have access to health data.

 As Apple notes on its website, "When your phone is locked with a passcode, Touch ID or Face ID, all of your health and fitness data in the Health app - other than your Medical ID - is encrypted".